Harvey's Resort Hotel bombing: Investigation

 A trial model of Harvey's Casino Bomb created by the FBI.

-The bomb, one of the largest the FBI had ever seen, was loaded with an estimated 1,000 lb of dynamite stolen from a construction site in Fresno, California.
 According to FBI experts, the Harvey's bomb remains the most complex improvised explosive device they have examined, and a replica of "the machine", as the extortionists called it, was still used in FBI training as of 2009.

-The bomb was delivered to the casino's second floor by two men posing as technicians; witnesses spotted a white van marked with "IBM" on the side.
-Birges was investigated as a possible suspect due to his white van being identified as being in South Tahoe at the time of the bombing.
+Birges was investigated as a possible suspect due to his white van being identified as being in nearby South Lake Tahoe at the time of the bombing.
 Birges was eventually arrested based on a tip.
 One of his sons had revealed to his then-girlfriend that his father had placed a bomb in Harvey's.
 After the two broke up, she was on a date with another man when they heard about a reward for information, and she informed her new boyfriend about Birges.
 This man then called the FBI.

 Pleas and convictions

 John Birges' two sons both entered pleas of guilty in 1981 for their roles in the bombing, serving no prison time in exchange for testifying against their father.
 Birges was convicted in 1982 and sentenced to life in prison without parole.

-Birges' two accomplices who delivered the bomb to Harvey's were subsequently sentenced: Terry Lee Hall, in 1982, of conspiracy and interstate transport of explosives; and Hall's father-in-law Willis Brown, who entered a plea of guilty in exchange for a reduced sentence.
+Birges' two accomplices who delivered the bomb to Harvey's were convicted and subsequently sentenced: Terry Lee Hall, in 1982, of conspiracy and interstate transport of explosives with a sentence of seven years in prison; and Hall's father-in-law Willis "Bill" Brown, who entered a plea of guilty in exchange for a sentence of seven years in prison.

-In 1983, the final defendant, Ella Joan Williams, named by prosecutors as the typist of the extortion letter, was convicted of attempted extortion, conspiracy, and interstate travel in aid of extortion.
+In 1983, the final defendant, Ella Joan Williams, who was a former California probation officer and Birges' girlfriend, was named by prosecutors as the typist of the extortion letter and convicted of attempted extortion, conspiracy, and interstate travel in aid of extortion.
 In 1984, Williams' initial conviction was overturned on appeal.
 In May 1985, Williams pled guilty to being an accessory in the extortion-bombing and received a recommendation for parole from prosecutors.

 On August 28, 1996, at the age of 74, Birges died of liver cancer at the Southern Nevada Correctional Center, 16 years and a day after the bombing.